Mwjrink/Mwjrink/readme.md

 ### Email: mwjrink@gmail.com | Github: https://github.com/mwjrink

 # Profile
-I am an enthusiastic software developer currently looking to find a job I enjoy, and hopefully, somewhere I can stay for at least a few years.
-I am particularly interested in working on low level, backend areas, where the problems are more algorithmic and complex.
-I have experience with database optimization, desktop and web UI frameworks, servers, web sockets, low-level concurrency and graphics code.
-I am currently working on high performance Rust programming, a markdown editor and implementing a vulkan renderer in an attemp to replicate unreal engine 5’s nanite from scratch.
+A highly creative and enthusiastic software developer with proven experience in database optimization, desktop and web UI frameworks, servers, web sockets, low-level concurrency, and graphics code.
+Proficient in working in low-level, backend areas, where the problems are more algorithmic and complex.
+Currently working on high-performance Rust programming, a markdown editor and implementing a Vulkan renderer to replicate unreal engine 5’s nanite from scratch.
+Exceptional communicator and consensus builder who can work with cross-functional teams to create a synergistic collaboration that moves technical projects forward.

 # Relevant Experience